Flooding in First Nations communities

 (Atlantic regional office)

 Through response and recovery, ISC supports First Nations on reserves in responding to imminent threats, including flooding and recovery from emergency events.
-The Building Back Better strategy is used to implement measures to prevent or reduce the risk of future flooding.
+The Building Back Better Strategy is used to implement measures to prevent or reduce the risk of future flooding.

 • Saint Mary's First Nation, New Brunswick